ciDSproj/ciDSproj.github.io/_dashboard/dashboard-1.md

 ---
 title: "Ecommerce Performance Dashboard"
 excerpt: "The project covers creating Power BI Dashboard and Reports for analyzing sales performance and distribution across products and regions for an e-commerce dataset.
 The purpose of the dashboard is to view the most important KPI’s and results at a glance.
-It also offers an interactive way to explore trends and patterns independently.<br/>
+It also offers an interactive way to explore trends and patterns independently, and to identify the most profitable segment customers.<br/>